Why To Stop Smoking: Real Reasons

 Last on my list is money.
-Now if you founded X.com, own Tesla and multiple other companies and have a net worth of 22 billion you may not find this a problem.
+Now if you founded X.com, own Tesla alongside multiple other companies, and have a net worth of £136 billion, you may not find this a problem.
 As for the rest of us mortals, you may want to pay attention to this one.
-If there was one reason alone to make you quit smoking, it should be money.
+If there is one reason alone to make you quit smoking, it should be money.
 As materialistic as it may be, we as people care more about money than health.
 We make ourselves ill chasing it, it controls our lives and without it, you cannot get the correct help needed when you are ill.
 Vicious circle, I know – but its the truth.

 I hear so many people say ‘I cant afford one of those’ or ‘that’s ridiculous money’.
 They usually say this whilst stood with a premium cig in their hand.
 I used to smoke Lambert and Butler silvers, £10 a pack in Tesco’s now and I smoked 20 a day.
-For quick math, that’s £300 a month
+For quick maths, that’s £300 a month.

 With that in mind, if you stop smoking, you could save £3600 a year.
 But no one likes saving, and the percentage of people that stop smoking to actually store that money away for a long time, is minuscule.
 So, here is a list of things you could do with it, just from one year of not smoking: